 Now that you have a bootable version of macOS Sonoma on your USB drive, you may be wondering how to install macOS from it.
 Well, that depends on whether you have a Mac with an Intel CPU or Apple Silicon:

 - Connect the USB drive to your Mac.

 - Press and hold the power button until you see a boot menu.

-- Select the macOS Monterey startup disk from the boot menu.
+- Select the macOS Sonoma startup disk from the boot menu.